mapninja/Earthsys144/Labs/Week_08/Modeling_Geographic_Space.md

    4. Map CRS
    5. Legend
    6. Scalebar
-7. Add text explaining the **Tobler's Hiker Function**, in general, and describing any changes you made to the model, including the location, number of hours, per walking day, etc...
+7. Add text explaining the **Tobler's Hiker Function**, in general, and describing any changes you made to the model, including the new location, number of hours per walking day, etc...
 8. **Export** your **Map Layout** to `PDF` or `PNG` Image, and upload to **Canvas**.